pycom/pycom-micropython-sigfox/libloragw/readme.md

   which is to be opened on your host is the same as the one defined in libloragw/src/loragw_spi.native.c

-* CFG_CHIP configures what the exact model of chip is, because there are small differences in capabilities between the 'normal' SX1301 production chip, and the FPGA-based version.

 * CFG_BRD configures board misc parameters.

 ### 3.3.
 Building procedures ###